 A key part of reducing gun violence includes changing how we think about the guns in our communities and in our homes.
 There are over 300 million guns in America.
 Most are owned by law-abiding citizens without harmful or dangerous intent, yet they result in more than two-thirds of all gun deaths.
 Too often these tragedies occur because guns are purchased or owned without giving proper weight to the risks of bringing guns into the home and unsafe access to those guns.

-We inspire safer choices through public awareness and education campaigns that encourage us to consider gun safety part of what that it means to be a responsible parent, spouse or friend.
+We inspire safer choices through public awareness and education campaigns that encourage us to consider gun safety as part of what it means to be a responsible parent, spouse or friend.
 Brady’s “ASK” and “Suicide-Proof Your Home” campaigns are evidence that we can and are having a significant impact on these preventable gun deaths and injuries.

 The ASK (Asking Saves Kids) Campaign promotes a simple idea with the potential to help keep kids safe, and possibly save a child's life.
 ASK, "Is there an unlocked gun in your house?" before sending your child over to play.